Pawan Kalyan: 2024–present: Deputy Chief Minister of Andhra Pradesh

 On 12 June 2024, Pawan Kalyan was sworn in as a cabinet minister in the Government of Andhra Pradesh, and on 14 June 2024, he was announced as the deputy chief minister of Andhra Pradesh.
 He is also the Minister of Panchayat Raj, Rural Development & Rural Water Supply; Environment, Forests, Science & Technology.

 In August 2024, under Pawan Kalyan's leadership, the Panchayat Raj and Rural Development Department held Grama Sabhas (village council meetings) in 13,326 villages in one day.
 This achievement was recognized as a world record by the World Records Union (WRU), and Kalyan received the certificate and medal from WRU as the minister of the department.
 In October 2024, Kalyan launched the Palle Panduga Panchayat Varotsavalu programme, addressing issues raised during the August Grama Sabhas and overseeing 30,000 development projects across 13,326 Grama Panchayats, with a total allocation of ₹4,500 crore.

 In October 2024, Pawan Kalyan directed the Kakinada district collector to inspect schools, hospitals, and sanitation facilities in 52 Gram Panchayats in his Pithapuram constituency, aiming to resolve local issues.

 Philanthropy

-Pawan Kalyan is known for his extensive philanthropic efforts, supporting a wide range of social causes including disaster relief, healthcare, education, farmers' welfare, soldiers' welfare, parasports, elderly care, orphan welfare, arts, literature, and temples.
-He has provided financial support to individuals in need and has also organized broader efforts to aid various communities.
-In 2017, he was chosen for the Indo-European Business Forum's Excellence Award in recognition of his work as philanthropic and social work.
+Pawan Kalyan has supported various causes including disaster relief, healthcare, education, farmers' welfare, soldiers' welfare, parasports, elderly care, orphan welfare, arts, literature, and temples.
+In 2017, he was chosen for the Indo-European Business Forum's Excellence Award.

-In 1998, Pawan Kalyan donated ₹75,000 as a fixed deposit for the infant son of a lift operator who died during the filming of Thammudu.
-In 1999, he donated ₹1 lakh for the welfare of Indian soldiers participating in the Kargil War.
-In 2007, he founded the charity Common Man Protection Force by donating an initial fund of ₹1 crore.
-In 2012, he donated ₹5 lakh to shooter C. Rekha of Anantapur to avail better training facilities.
-In 2013, he provided financial assistance and essential supplies to an old-age home in Khammam facing an existential crisis and donated ₹20 lakh for Uttarakhand flood victims.
-In 2014, he donated ₹50 lakh to the Chief Minister's relief fund for Cyclone Hudhud relief in Andhra Pradesh.
-In 2016, he funded the reprint of Gunturu Seshendra Sarma's popular book Adhunika Mahabharatam and also wrote a foreword for it.
-He also donated ₹5 lakh to Gota Satish Kumar, a double amputee on a 50,000 km bike journey across the country.
-In January 2018, Kalyan donated ₹11 lakh to Kondagattu Anjaneya Swamy temple for developmental works.
-In April 2018, he announced a donation of ₹24 lakh, providing ₹1 lakh to each of the 24 teams of specially-abled cricketers competing in the second National T20 Challenge Cup tournament.